espressif/esp-idf/docs/en/api-reference/peripherals/ana_cmpr.rst

 After the Analog Comparator unit is enabled and the crossing event interrupt is enabled, a power management lock will be acquired if the power management is enabled (see `Power Management <#power-management>`__).
 Under the **enable** state, only :cpp:func:`ana_cmpr_set_intl_reference` and :cpp:func:`ana_cmpr_set_debounce` can be called, other functions can only be called after the unit is disabled.

-Calling :cpp:func:`ana_cmpr_disable` will do the opposite.
+Calling :cpp:func:`ana_cmpr_disable` does the opposite.

 Power Management
 ^^^^^^^^^^^^^^^^

-When power management is enabled (i.e. :ref:`CONFIG_PM_ENABLE` is on), the system will adjust the APB frequency before going into light sleep, thus potentially changing the resolution of the Analog Comparator.
+When power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system will adjust the APB frequency before going into light sleep, thus potentially changing the resolution of the Analog Comparator.

 However, the driver can prevent the system from changing APB frequency by acquiring a power management lock of type :cpp:enumerator:`ESP_PM_NO_LIGHT_SLEEP`.
-Whenever the driver creates a Analog Comparator unit instance that has selected the clock source like :cpp:enumerator:`ANA_CMPR_CLK_SRC_DEFAULT` or :cpp:enumerator:`ANA_CMPR_CLK_SRC_XTAL` as its clock source, the driver will guarantee that the power management lock is acquired when enable the channel by :cpp:func:`ana_cmpr_enable`.
+Whenever the driver creates a Analog Comparator unit instance that has selected the clock source like :cpp:enumerator:`ANA_CMPR_CLK_SRC_DEFAULT` or :cpp:enumerator:`ANA_CMPR_CLK_SRC_XTAL` as its clock source, the driver guarantees that the power management lock is acquired when enable the channel by :cpp:func:`ana_cmpr_enable`.
 Likewise, the driver releases the lock when :cpp:func:`ana_cmpr_disable` is called for that channel.

 IRAM Safe
 ^^^^^^^^^

 By default, the Analog Comparator interrupt will be deferred when the Cache is disabled for reasons like programming/erasing Flash.
 Thus the alarm interrupt will not get executed in time, which is not expected in a real-time application.

-There's a Kconfig option :ref:`CONFIG_ANA_CMPR_ISR_IRAM_SAFE` that will:
+There is a Kconfig option :ref:`CONFIG_ANA_CMPR_ISR_IRAM_SAFE` that:

-1. Enable the interrupt being serviced even when cache is disabled
+1. Enables the interrupt being serviced even when cache is disabled
-2. Place all functions that used by the ISR into IRAM [1]_
+2. Places all functions that used by the ISR into IRAM [1]_
-3. Place driver object into DRAM (in case it's allocated on PSRAM)
+3. Places driver object into DRAM (in case it is allocated on PSRAM)

-This will allow the interrupt to run while the cache is disabled but will come at the cost of increased IRAM consumption.
+This allows the interrupt to run while the cache is disabled but comes at the cost of increased IRAM consumption.

-There's a Kconfig option :ref:`CONFIG_ANA_CMPR_CTRL_FUNC_IN_IRAM` that can put commonly used IO control functions into IRAM as well.
+There is a Kconfig option :ref:`CONFIG_ANA_CMPR_CTRL_FUNC_IN_IRAM` that can put commonly used IO control functions into IRAM as well.
 So that these functions can also be executable when the cache is disabled.
 These IO control functions are listed as follows:

 - :cpp:func:`ana_cmpr_set_internal_reference`
 - :cpp:func:`ana_cmpr_set_debounce`